Latest Online Learning Statistics 2023: Must Know Facts & Figures

 • Slow internet access was 50 percent more likely in rural and low-income schools.

-• Provision of high-speed internet is unavailable to 25 percent of Black families & 23 percent of Hispanic households.
+• The provision of high-speed internet is unavailable to 25 percent of Black families & 23 percent of Hispanic households.

 • Nearly 25% of 15-year-olds from low-income families lack access to a computer.